 THE CHORUS which she brings into existence as the sole protagonist of her performances is always both a critical tool to examine modern mechanisms of control, exclusion and violence, and a vehicle of community.
 In her works, Górnicka often probes the relationship between the individual and society, she experiments with new forms of collective voices.
-She develops practices in the domain of the political character of the breath/ voice/ language.
+She develops practices in the domain of the political character of the body, voice and language.

 In 2019 she founded POLITICAL VOICE INSTITUTE (PVI), social laboratory of a modern chorus theatre in Maxim Gorki Theatre in Berlin where she develops the CHORUS in its formal and political dimension.
 The institute is a workshop centre for the use of the collective voice/body and language.
 PVI’s performing team consists of seventeen performers from Israel, Germany, Poland, Lebanon, France, Brazil or South Korea.

 In 2009 with collaboration the Theatre Institute in Warsaw she founded CHÓR KOBIET, THE CHORUS OF WOMEN – a modern tragic chorus, writing librettos and directing the company’s subsequent performances.
 Her work was accompanied by the idea of „recovering/creating a woman’s voice” as the form the most repressed out of the western stage – and of using that gesture to regain women and the chorus for theatre.
 Experimental, laboratory work led her to the creation of a formula for the new chorus theatre – an aesthetic, formal and ideological concept of theatre which merges original power of collective voice, fundamental for the western scene with contemporary criticism of language as a tool of power.